 Your organization can sponsor Project Community Connect as a PCC Community Partner or PCC Community Advocate below.

 Become a United Way NCA volunteer to support initiatives like Project Community Connect in helping homeless and underserved populations around the DC area:

 When Tamra Holmes came to Project Community Connect (formerly known as Project Homeless Connect) in 2018, she desperately needed assistance breaking her lease and reducing the increasing charges from her landlord.
 Within the year of receiving assistance, Holmes found a new apartment and returned to Project Community Connect in 2019 as a volunteer.

 “Nobody in a homeless situation should be looked down upon, or judged or made to feel bad,” shares Holmes.

-At the 2020 event, United Way NCA continued to provide much-needed resources like healthy food, hygiene and winter clothing kits for our neighbors at risk of or experiencing homelessness.
-In addition, United Way NCA launched a series of health, education and economic opportunity virtual workshops targeting our ALICE population.
+At this year’s event, United Way NCA will continue to provide much-needed resources like healthy food, hygiene and winter clothing kits for our neighbors at risk of or experiencing homelessness.
+In addition, United Way NCA will provide a series of health, education and economic opportunity virtual workshops targeting our ALICE population.

-Through daily, virtual workshops during the week of Project Community Connect in 2020, United Way NCA provided the community with much-needed resources.
-Workshop topics included food access, basic needs, economic opportunity, health and education.
-See recording’s of Project Community Connect 2020’s workshops here.
+Through daily, virtual workshops during the week of Project Community Connect in 2021, United Way NCA will provide the community with much-needed resources.
+A full list of workshop topics for this year’s event can be found here.

 Project Community Connect is made possible with the generous support of our sponsors.
 If your organization is interested in supporting Project Community Connect, please contact United Way NCA Corporate Engagement Team at CSR@uwnca.org.

 Make a monetary donation in support of Project Community Connect.

 If you would like to donate any of the following items for Project Community Connect events, please contact firstname.lastname@example.org:

 |Reading glasses||Blankets/duvet covers|